Provincetown Art Association and Museum: Twentieth Century

-The Depression years of the '30s and the war years of the early '40s were difficult times for the town and the Association.
 The Hawthorne Memorial Gallery was completed in 1942, and initially featured 12 paintings by Charles Webster Hawthorne, including "The Trousseau" and "The Family".
-Although annual shows were canceled, volunteers managed to maintain a reduced schedule despite the challenges created by gasoline rationing, conscription, blackouts and economic hardships during the World War II years.
+Annual exhibitions were not held in 1942 and 1943 due to World War II.
+In the absence of a functioning board, volunteers still managed to mount one independent show in 1942 and two in 1943 despite the challenges created by wartime gasoline rationing, conscription, blackouts and economic hardships.

-By 1947, the regular schedule of two summer exhibitions had been reestablished along with catalog printing, with new artists featured such as Madeleine L'Engle, Howard Mitcham, Xavier Gonzalez and Adolph Gottlieb.
-The rise of Abstract Expressionism—intensified by the location of Hans Hofmann's summer school here—again riffled the deep divisions within the arts community during the '50s.
+By 1947, the regular schedule of two summer exhibitions had been reestablished along with catalog printing, with new artists featured such as Madeleine L'Engle, Ione Gaul Walker, Howard Mitcham, Xavier Gonzalez and Adolph Gottlieb.
+Gottlieb was closely involved with Forum 49, a summer-long program series in 1949 organized by Weldon Kees, Fritz Bultman, and Cecil Hemley to challenge views on art.
+The rise of Abstract Expressionism—which had been established in Provincetown by the opening of Hans Hofmann's summer school in 1934—again ruffled the arts community during the '50s.
+American Figurative Expressionism is suggested to have reached its zenith in Provincetown at this time, through the works of artists including Jan Müller, Bob Thompson and Tony Vevers.

-When PAAM celebrated its 50th anniversary in 1964 with a retrospective show of its major artists, the organization focused on gaining national attention for Provincetown's considerable contribution to American art.
-The effect was a boon for the organization.
-Activities increased, new galleries were added, the exhibition schedule expanded, a storage vault was built to house the expanding collection, and once again PAAM showed itself as the center of the local art world.
+PAAM celebrated its 50th anniversary in 1964 with a retrospective show of its major artists.
+The show gained national attention for Provincetown's contribution to American art.
+The anniversary also stimulated the formation of the Fine Arts Work Center.
+Officially established in 1968, it began as an informal group in 1964, discussing ways to keep Provincetown accessible to artists.

-As PAAM grew throughout the next three decades, the organizational structure of the museum continued to include strong representation from both the artist and lay communities.
-PAAM'S dual purpose of the organization—to be a collecting museum and a professional artists' association—has been consistently supported over the course of its history.
+Over the next three decades, the organizational structure of the museum continued to include strong representation from both the artist and lay communities.
+It continues in its dual purpose of being both a collecting museum and a professional artists' association.
 The collection has been the basis for many exhibitions and has served scholars, researchers and other museums.
-Including close to 2,500 works from artists who have lived or worked on the outer Cape.
+It includes at least 3,000 works from artists who have lived or worked on the outer Cape.

-Recent
+Twenty-first Century

 PAAM continues to acquire both historical and contemporary works.
 The galleries also offer accommodating venues for chamber music, jazz, dance and spoken word performances.
-The new studio classrooms offer spaces for children and youth education programs, as well as for adult courses in the Lillian Orlowsky/William Freed Museum School at PAAM.
+The new studio classrooms offer spaces for children and youth education programs, as well as for adult courses in the Lillian Orlowsky William Freed Museum School at PAAM.